jorgegv/rage1/doc/MAP-SCREEN-DATA-DESIGN.md

 Procedure:

-- An initial DEST array of 32x24 is generated (all digraphs set to '  ' - 2
+- An initial DEST array of MxN is generated (all digraphs set to '  ' - 2 spaces)
-  spaces)

-- A DATA array of 32x24 is populated with the digraphs in each position taken from the SCREEN_DATA lines (split the SCREEN_DATA lines in groups of 2 chars)
+- A DATA array of MxN is populated with the digraphs in each position taken from the SCREEN_DATA lines (split the SCREEN_DATA lines in groups of 2 chars)